Ascend/samples/python/environment/prepare_ENV/README_200DK_EN.md

 English|[中文](README_200DK_CN.md)

 # Basic Environment Configuration
 This readme file describes how to configure the basic environment, including the sudo permission, apt source, Atlas 200 DK networking, and environment variables.
 If they have been configured, skip this workflow.

-$\color{red}{Perform the following operations in the development environment.}$
+ **Perform the  following  operations  in  the  development  environment.**

 1. Add the following environment variables to the development environment for ATC model conversion.